freeverseio/laos-btc/funding/BRC721-proposal_16.md

 Polkadot (and coretime) is built for parallel execution and modular infrastructure.
 BRC-721 leverages this to:
 - Offload computation and deterministic validation to Polkadot
 - Maintain an on-chain canonical metadata/evolution layer
-- Provide developer-grade UX via SDKs, indexers, and reference integrations
+- Provide production-ready UX via SDKs, indexers, and reference integrations

 ## 4) What already exists

 The technical implementation of BRC-721 has been started by the LAOS team and is currently at 70% completion.

 - [LAOS parachain](https://laosnetwork.io) is live, stable, and in production.
-LAOS's Bridgeless Minting allows NFTs to minted on any EVM chain, while spending only gas in LAOS.
+LAOS's Bridgeless Minting allows NFTs to be minted on any EVM chain, while spending only gas in LAOS.
 The solution greatly scales NFT minting and is already being used by several web3 games.
 - [BRC-721 research/spec](https://eprint.iacr.org/2025/641) exists publicly.
 - Core primitives already implemented:
   - UTXO parsing